softlion/WheelPicker-Samples/README.md

 The WheelPicker is made of 2 parts:
 - the container `<wp:WheelPicker> ... </wp:WheelPicker>` which contains 1 or more wheels and present them like a Horizontal StackLayout does.
 - a list of 1 or more `wp:WheelDefinition`, each representing a vertical interactive wheel.
-Trick: `wp:WheelDefinition` has a customizable template to display each item of the wheel.
+Tip: `wp:WheelDefinition` supports a customizable template for displaying each item in the wheel.

 The WheelPicker is bound to a single data source through `ItemsSource="{Binding SomeProperty}"`.
 The type of `SomeProperty` can be: